AuroraAmissa/ProjectUnison/site/content/pages/3ca-armor_and_shields.md

 Armor comes in three types: Light, Medium and Heavy.
 Characters gain special bonuses depending on whether they're wearing armor and what kinds of armor they are wearing:

-* **Unarmored**: Characters who wear no armor benefit from a baseline dodge bonus to AC, equal to [3 + 1/3 the character's ranks in Acrobatics].
+* **Unarmored:** Characters who wear no armor benefit from a baseline dodge bonus to AC, equal to [3 + 1/3 the character's ranks in Acrobatics].
 This bonus applies against touch attacks, but not when you are flat-footed or otherwise denied your Dexterity bonus to AC.
 This bonus does not stack with armor bonuses to AC.

-* **Light**: Characters who wear light armor gain no special benefits.
+* **Light:** Characters who wear light armor gain no special benefits.

-* **Medium**: Characters who wear medium armor gain no special benefits.
+* **Medium:** Characters who wear medium armor gain no special benefits.

-* **Heavy**: Characters who wear heavy armor do not add a Dexterity bonus or penalty to their AC, cannot be flanked, and are never treated as if they have lost their Dexterity bonus to AC.
+* **Heavy:** Characters who wear heavy armor do not add a Dexterity bonus or penalty to their AC, cannot be flanked, and are never treated as if they have lost their Dexterity bonus to AC.

 ### Armor/Shield Bonus